Continuous experimenting in innovation

 In the last post, I talked about the importance of validated learning.
 Trying to validate your way to a working business model.
 You don’t validate your business model by running one single experiment.
-Continuously testing risky assumptions is important in every phase of your startup.
+Continuously testing risky assumptions is important in every phase of your startup, this process is called Lean Innovation.
 Helping you to de-risk the path to a successful business model.

 It sounds easy enough but it is much harder than you think.
 Your first and foremost urge is to build something really awesome.
 Show the world your shiny new vision as a brand new product, world domination, and everything.
 Running experiments is something that feels counterintuitive, taking away hours of your precious time and your product.
 Even when you know it is valuable, even when you realize that learning before building can save much needed time and money and can lead you to more awesome products, it still feels this way.
 In a way, it feels like homework.